 Modern students expect a little more for their money.
 At the very least, you need to have broadband installed before your tenants move in.

 Don’t spend too much money on furnishings.
 It’s a waste of money.
 Cheap Ikea furniture will do the job.
 Expect to replace mattresses fairly often, and if you don’t want to replace them every year, fit mattress protectors.

-Students with heaps of cash are even more discerning.
-They are willing to pay extra for high-spec apartments with all mod-cons.
-If you want to attract the most affluent students, be prepared to fit out your property accordingly.
+Students with bigger budgets are more discerning.
+They are willing to pay extra for high-spec apartments with all the mod-cons.
+If you want to attract these students, be prepared to fit out your property accordingly.

 Finding New Student Tenants